theredplanetsings/Metatool/README.md

 **Try it now:** [https://metatool.streamlit.app/](https://metatool.streamlit.app/)

-No installation required!
-Upload your files directly in the browser and analyze their metadata instantly.
+No installation required, upload your files directly in the browser and analyze their metadata instantly.

 ## Features